Here’s the most common misconceptions about Google Ads marketing for local businesses.

 One of the first things you will learn as a small business owner is that you can’t do everything yourself.

-Nearly every local business starts this way and once you grow to this stage you realise this is where the complexity rises.
-To accomodate growth over and above the level of customers you personally can serve.
-You will need to build.
+Nearly every local business starts this way, and once you grow to this stage you realise this is where the complexity rises.
+To accommodate growth over and above the level of customers you personally can serve, you will need to build:

 - Project management systems

 - Hiring Systems

 This is why running your own Google Adwords is not the smartest idea you’ve ever thought of.
 You’ve got too many other priorities, rather than deal with the “intricacies of Adwords execution”.